 - Date Released: September 2010

 - Number of Cigars Smoked for Review: 2

 One thing I know for sure, I don’t need to tell you how gorgeous this cigar is, but I will anyway.
-It has a reddish, darkish chocolate maduro wrapper, with a drastic box press, although not quite as square as last year’s 45th, and an extremely toothy wrapper.
+It has a red, dark chocolate maduro wrapper with a dramatic box-press, although not quite as square as last year’s 45th and an extremely toothy wrapper.
 It also has a very solid, firm, feel to it, and the cigar just screams “quality.”
 It has a nice nutty, chocolate aroma with a touch of spice.
-The pre-light draw is very mellow and taste of wood, hay and a bit of leather.
+The cold draw is very mellow and taste of wood, hay and a bit of leather.